CFC-Servers/cfc_weapon_lockouts/README.md

 If the server also has [CFC Notifications](https://github.com/CFC-Servers/cfc_notifications/ "CFC Notifications") then this will automatically utilize it, replacing lockout chat warnings with timed, interactive popups.

 ## Usage
-If you simply want to prevent players from skipping reload animations, applying this addon to the server is all that's required.
+If you simply want to prevent players from skipping reload animations, applying this addon to the server and tweaking the list of lockable weapons in `sh_base.lua` is all that's required.
 Otherwise, these functions are available for use:

 - `CFCWeaponLockouts.lockByClass( player, weaponClass, duration )`